 Though small on overall scope, the 'Battle of Rabaul' was a strategically significant defeat of Allied forces by Japan in the Pacific campaign of World War II: the Japanese invasion force quickly overwhelmed the small Australian garrison, most of whose men were either killed or taken prisoner.
 Hostilities on the neighbouring island of New Ireland are usually considered to be part of the same battle.
 Rabaul was significant because of its proximity to the Japanese territory of the Caroline islands group, the location of a major Imperial Japanese navy base on the island of Truk.

 Following their seizure of the town, the Japanese forces turned Rabaul into a major base and proceeded to land on mainland New Guinea, advancing toward Port Moresby on the south coast of Papua toward the south-eastern tip of New Guinea.
-Heavy fighting followed along the Kokoda Trail (or Track) and around Milne Bay before the Japanese were eventually pushed back toward Buna and Gona in North-East New Guinea by a time early in 1943.
+Heavy fighting followed along the Kokoda Track (or Trail) and around Milne Bay before the Japanese were eventually pushed back toward Buna and Gona in North-East New Guinea by a time early in 1943.
 As part of 'Cartwheel', throughout 1943/45 Allied forces later sought to isolate the Japanese garrison on Rabaul, rather than to capture it, using air power as their predominant weapon, with US and Australian ground forces pursuing a limited campaign in western New Britain during this time.

 By the end of the war, there was still a sizeable garrison at Rabaul, with large quantities of equipment that were subsequently abandoned.
 In the aftermath, it took the Allies more than two years to repatriate the Japanese soldiers who had surrendered, while clean-up efforts continued past the late 1950s.
 Many relics including ships, aircraft and weapons, as well as abandoned positions and tunnels, remain in the area.

 Rabaul lies on the north-eastern end of the island of New Britain.
 At the time of the battle, the town was the capital of the Australian-administered Territory of New Guinea, having been captured from the Germans in 1914.
 In March 1941, the Australians dispatched a small garrison to the region as tensions with Japan heightened.
-The small Australian army garrison in New Britain was built around Lieutenant Colonel Howard Carr’s 700-strong 2/22nd Battalion, an Australian Imperial Force infantry battalion.
+The small Australian army garrison in New Britain was based on Lieutenant Colonel Howard Carr’s 700-strong 2/22nd Battalion, an Australian Imperial Force infantry battalion.
 This battalion formed part of 'Lark' Force, which eventually numbered 1,400 men under the command of Lieutenant Colonel John Scanlan.
 The force also included personnel of a local militia unit, the New Guinea Volunteer Rifles, a coast-defence battery, an anti-aircraft battery, an anti-tank battery and a detachment of the 2/10th Field Ambulance.
 A commando unit, the 130-strong 2/1st Independent Company, was detached to garrison the nearby island of New Ireland.